Ali-Mikael/Pen-testing/h6-shells.md

 ## Eavesdropping
-I started capturing packets on the attack machines's interface `eth1` using Wireshark.
-We can inspect the data being exchanged more closely by `right clicking` one of the packets, then click `Follow` and lastly choose: `TCP Stream`.
+We start a packet capture on interface `eth1` (on the attack machine) using Wireshark.
+We can inspect the data being exchanged more closely by `right clicking` one of the packets, then --> `Follow` and lastly --> `TCP Stream`

 `Red` is the attacker and `blue` is the response from the victim, talk about read team / blue team lol: